jjwithanr/obsidian_bible_study/docs/New Testament/1 Timothy/1Timothy5.md

 Used to affirm that New Testament is regarded as Scripture.
 #jj

+#### v.21
+>I charge you, in the sight of God and Christ Jesus and the elect angels, to keep these instructions without partiality, and to do nothing out of favoritism.

 #### v.22
 >Do not be hasty in the laying on of hands, and do not share in the sins of others.
 Keep yourself pure.